How to Build a Home Flight Simulator in 2022: A Step-by-Step Guide

-You can read more about headphones in our dedicated Flight Simulator Headphones guide here:
+You can read more about headphones in our dedicated Flight Simulator Headphones guide.

 Besides all of the above, here are a few other products you could consider purchasing for practical reasons, or just to improve your flight simulator experience even more.

-If you want to learn more about the best hardware and software for flight simulator, we highly recommend checking out our detailed article on it:
+If you want to learn more about the best hardware and software for flight simulator, we highly recommend checking out our detailed article.